 Onto the grout.
 Ugh.
 We never sealed it after our tile was installed and that was a big mistake.
-Over the last few years it turned dark and dingy.
+Over the last few years it turned dark and dingy. we have spent way more on grout cleaner than we would of on sealer.
 I’ve heard that baking soda and white vinegar work wonders for cleaning grout so I found a recipe online that called for 7 cups water, 1/2 cup baking soda, 1/3 cup lemon juice and 1/4 cup vinegar.
 I sprayed the mixture onto the grout, let it sit for a few hours, then scrubbed and scrubbed and scrubbed with a stiff bristled grout brush.
 It worked better than I expected!
 I wasn’t able to get all of it done so I’ll do another round this weekend.
 Once it’s all sparkly and clean, grout sealer is happening.
 Live and learn.

 Paint the ceiling.
 Prime & paint walls.
 Hang towel bar & tp holder.
 Replace cabinet hardware.
 Replace the toilet seat.
 Touch up scratches on the cabinet.
 Replace the switch covers.
 Scrub grout.

 - Scrub grout again.

 - Re-caulk around the tub.